titipata/affilparser/README.md

 ## Usage

-You can create class and use `parse` to parse affilition string.
+You can use `parse` method from `AffiliationParser` class to parse affilition string.

 ```python
 from affilparser import AffiliationParser